Skip to content

 • pymovie: Installs ffmpeg, qt5-qmake, and related Qt packages

-Railpack detects and configures caches and commands for popular frameworks:
+Railpack detects and configures start commands for popular frameworks:

 Railpack detects Django projects by: